Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Differences Between Sizes And Variants

 The HiFiMan Arya V2 come in one color variant: 'Black'.
 An updated variant of these headphones is the HiFiMan Arya Stealth Magnet Version.
 The difference between this model and the updated variant are the addition of Stealth Magnets.
-The manufacturer advertises these magnets improve the headphones' sound quality by lowering distortion and increasing transparency.
+The manufacturer advertises that these magnets improve the headphones' sound quality by lowering distortion and increasing transparency.
 However, their look, fit, and feel are the same.

 If you encounter another variant, please let us know in the forums, and we'll update our review.